gosuri/gosuri.github.io/_posts/2015-12-04-go-proverbs-illustrated.md

 }
 {% endhighlight %}

-Buildtags in this case not only gaurd, but actually simplify the implementation for different systems.
+Build tags in this case not only gaurd, but actually simplify the implementation for different systems.

 ### Reflection is never clear & interface{} says nothing